raspberrypilearning/cricket/en/step_3.md

 --- task ---

-If the bat was not touching the ball wen it arrived at a stump, then the player loses a wicket.
+If the bat was not touching the ball when it arrived at a stump, then the player loses a wicket.

 Add a new `broadcast`{:class="block3events"}, so this can be handled by the **Middle** stump sprite.